firecracker-microvm/firecracker/README.md

 ## Policy for Security Disclosures

 The security of Firecracker is our top priority.
-If you suspect you have uncovered a vulnerability, get in touch with us; we will immediately prioritize your disclosure.
-More details on our process for dealing with this type of event can be found in [our security policy document](SECURITY-POLICY.md).
+If you suspect you have uncovered a vulnerability, contact us privately, as outlined in our [security policy document](SECURITY-POLICY.md); we will immediately prioritize your disclosure.

 ## FAQ & Contact

 Frequently asked questions are collected in our [FAQ doc](FAQ.md).

 You can get in touch with the Firecracker community in the following ways:
+- Security-related issues, see our [security policy document](SECURITY-POLICY.md).
 - Chat with us on our
   [Slack workspace](https://tinyurl.com/firecracker-microvm). _Note: most of the
   maintainers are on a European time zone._